 We have already written about how the Coronavirus pandemic and flexible working arrangements will impact properties people choose and we think personal wellbeing will play a big part in that too.
 In recent years personal wellbeing has been brought to the forefront of discussions and the Coronavirus pandemic has made people to take more action to safeguard it.
 With the stresses that come from city living, we can see people moving to commuter towns and villages where there is a slower pace of life and reportedly higher levels of wellbeing.

 If people are looking to live in commuter towns and villages as opposed to cities, it makes sense that investors should consider those areas as demand will be higher.
-The Orion is a new development in Luton town centre, due to complete in Q4 2020.
-The average rent for a one-bedroom apartment is £950 and can be purchased from £179,900.
-There is no ground rent to pay and projected yields that can be attained hover around the 6% mark.
-Bannatyne Health Spa is only 5 minutes’ walk from the Orion development thereby providing access to one of the nationwide health club groups with amenities which include swimming pools, jacuzzis, personal training and treatment centres.
-It is also just a 11-minute walk from the train station, ensuring residents a swift commute to central London as travel times can be as little as 25-minutes.
+Midland Road is a new development in Luton town centre that has just completed.
+The development consists of one and two-bedroom apartments over eight storeys, and has a communal rooftop garden.
+Prices for one-bedroom apartments start from £175,882.
+It is also a stone's throw from the train station, ensuring residents a swift commute to central London as travel times can be as little as 25-minutes.
 An annual season ticket Luton to London King’s Cross costs £5576.
 A London Zone 1-6 travelcard is £2640 per year, but average house prices in Luton are still considerably lower.

 Luton’s population is growing faster than the UK average which will positively affect rental yields and capital growth as property becomes more in demand.
 These are just some of the fundamentals we feel investors should be considering about London Commuter Towns before making a buy to let investment decision.
 If you want to know what other fundamentals aside from population growth, happiness and prospects for capital growth you should download our buy to let investment guide.